Databricks

 Databricks and Google Cloud Storageโ

-In order to load from Google Cloud Storage stage you must set-up the credentials via named credential.
+In order to load from Google Cloud Storage stage, you must set up the credentials via a named credential.
 See below.
-Databricks does not allow to pass Google Credentials explicitly in SQL Statements.
+Databricks does not allow you to pass Google Credentials explicitly in SQL statements.

 Use external locations and stored credentialsโ